ummeegge/wazuh/README.md

 meta-wazuh
 wazuh-4.7.2-1.ipfire
 ```
 at the time of writing this README, the [Wazuh version 4.7.2](https://github.com/wazuh/wazuh/archive/refs/tags/v4.7.2.tar.gz) has been used.
-Keep in mind to change the b2sum in the LFS if other version should be build.
+Keep in mind to change the b2sum in the LFS if other versions should be build.
 The 'wazuh-4.7.2-1.ipfire' contains all necessary files and also the binary for installation.
 To install it, take it to '/opt/pakfire/tmp' unpack it via
 `tar xvf wazuh-4.7.2-1.ipfire`
 so you get all needed files -->
 ```bash
 $ ls /opt/pakfire/tmp
 files.tar.xz  install.sh  ROOTFILES  uninstall.sh  update.sh  wazuh-4.7.2-1.ipfire
 ```
 to install the Wazuh agent execute the install.sh script.
-After it is finished, you can find the Wazuh installation under /var/ipfire/ossec.
-There is also an Sysvinit initscript and the symlinks for system start|stop|reboot are also set so you can use the common Sysvinit way with the following options
+After it is finished, you can find the Wazuh installation under '/var/ipfire/ossec'.
+There is also an Sysvinit initscript and the symlinks for the system runlevels start|stop|reboot are also set so you can use the common Sysvinit way with the following options

 ```bash
 $ /etc/init.d/wazuh